ConstraintLayout/constraintlayout.github.io/basics/guidelines.md

 #### Types of Guideline

 There are three disticnt types of guideline.
 By default a guideline will have a fixed offset from the left edge of the parent `ConstraintLayout` (specified in `dp`).
-The guideline that we just created is offfset from the left edge by `16dp`.
-The second type of guideline is offset from the _right_ edge; and the final type of guideline is positioned at a fraction of the width of the parent `ConstraintLayout`.
+The guideline that we just created is offfset from the start edge by `16dp` (I'm refering to 'start' rather than 'left' because  it's good practise to keep our layout friendly towards right-to-left languages).
+The second type of guideline is offset from the _end_ edge; and the final type of guideline is positioned at a fraction of the width of the parent `ConstraintLayout`.
 There is an indicator at the edge of the guideline which shows the type, and we can cycle between the types by repeatedly clicking on this:

 ![Cycle Guideline Types](../assets/images/basics/guideline_cycle.gif)